pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 ### Using `SET`

-The PostgreSQL protocol supports configuring connection parameters using the `SET` statement.
-This also works for configuring both `pgdog.role` and `pgdog.shard`.
+The PostgreSQL protocol supports changing connection parameters using the `SET` statement.
+By extension, this also works for changing `pgdog.role` and `pgdog.shard` settings.

-For example, to make sure all subsequent queries to be sent to the primary, you can execute the following statement:
+For example, to make sure all subsequent queries are sent to the primary, you can execute the following statement:

 ```postgresql
 SET pgdog.role TO "primary";
 ```

-The parameter is persisted on the connection until it's closed or the parameter is changed with another `SET` statement.
+The parameter is persisted on the connection until it's closed or the value is changed with another `SET` statement.
+Before routing a query, the load balancer will check the value of this parameter, so setting it early on during connection creation ensures all transactions are executed on the right database.

 #### Inside transactions

-If you want to provide a transaction routing hint without affecting the rest of the connection, you can use `SET LOCAL` instead:
+It's possible to set routing hints for the lifetime of a single transaction, by using the `SET LOCAL` command.
+This ensures the routing hint is used for one transaction only and doesn't affect the rest of the queries:

 ```postgresql
 BEGIN;